michaelajr/mrcrypt/README.rst

 -  Algorithm: ALG\_AES\_256\_GCM\_IV12\_TAG16\_HKDF\_SHA384\_ECDSA\_P384

-Support for the remaining algorithms are planned, but files encrypted with the AWS Encryption SDK using one of the other algorithms are currently not supported in mrcrypt.
+Support for the remaining algorithms are planned, but files encrypted with the AWS Encryption SDK for Java using one of the other algorithms are currently not supported in mrcrypt.

-Also, the AWS Encryption SDK creates files using elliptic curve point compression.
+Also, the AWS Encryption SDK for Java creates files using elliptic curve point compression.
 Files created with mrcrypt do not use point compression because they are not currently supported in `Cryptography <https://github.com/pyca/cryptography>`__, a Python package mrcrypt uses.
 The uncompressed points are just as secure as the compressed points, but files are a few bytes larger.
-The AWS Encryption SDK can decrypt files that use uncompressed points, meaning all files created with mrcrypt are compatible with the AWS Encryption SDK.
+The AWS Encryption SDK for Java can decrypt files that use uncompressed points, meaning all files created with mrcrypt are compatible with the AWS Encryption SDK for Java.